-Changes to the management of footrot in South Australia will be phased in from July 2018.
+Changes to the management of footrot in South Australia were introduced in July 2018.

 Changes to the program that producers should note:

 - National Vendor Declarations (NVDs) and National Sheep Health Declarations (NSHDs) are still compulsory.

 - There will be increased ability for infected producers to trade sheep.
 Buyer beware means you need to check the status of animals BEFORE you purchase – check the NVD and NSHD.

 - Movement restrictions into SA remain in place.